 Joining the team never felt so good.
 Great savings and fresh technology to manage your money.

 1 Limited time offer.
-Annual Percentage Yields are accurate as of 3/1/2021 and available for a limited time.
-Rate is based on a 6 month term and requires a $5000 minimum deposit.
+Annual percentage yield accurate as of 7/31/2023 and available for a limited time.
+Rate is based on specified term and requires a $5000 minimum deposit.
 Penalties apply for early withdrawals; fees may reduce earnings.
 Offer good for initial term only; automatic renewal will be at rate in effect at time of renewal.
-To obtain this yield a new or existing Central National Bank checking account is required.
+A new or existing Central National Bank checking account is required.
 Not available for public funds.

 How can we help?

 Let us know the best way to reach you and one of our customer representatives will be in touch.Contact Us Open Account

 © 2023 Central National Bank.
 All rights reserved.